EMBER: barn owl

 Everything came crashing down, quite literally, when tree trimmers pruned the palm tree, unaware of the nesting owls.
 All of the owlets tumbled to the ground, and in the fall Ember sustained a fracture to her left wing’s radius and ulna; her two siblings were uninjured.
 The owlets were brought to the Lindsay Wildlife Experience Hospital in Walnut Creek to be treated and raised to adulthood.
 After weeks of rehabilitation and veterinary care, Ember’s bones had mended well, but her wing continued to droop by her side—an indication of some underlying issue, perhaps nerve or tendon damage.
 Doubting the barn owl’s ability to fly strongly and silently, Lindsay Wildlife transferred her to the California Raptor Center for assessment.

 Ember’s story highlights the importance of checking trees for wildlife before undertaking any major tree trimming or removal projects.
-Now is the best time of year to do tree maintenance: by autumn and early winter, many birds in the Davis area, including most local raptors, have finished breeding.
 When in doubt, you can help protect wild animals and habitats by consulting a wildlife expert before you prune.